Native Commerce: History

-Associations of Native Commerce includes National Craft Association, the Family Protection Association, American Beauty Association, and The American Gun Association.
+Associations of Native Commerce include the National Craft Association, the Family Protection Association, the American Beauty Association, and The American Gun Association.

 Ecommerce brands include Mason & Ivy, Hong Kong Tailor, The Survival Life Store, Hoffman Richter, Hybeam.
 The company ranked #412 on the Inc 5000 in 2016.

 In 2017, the company changed to Native Commerce Media, which is now Plattr, and digital marketing agency specializing in healthcare marketing, SEO, content marketing, and social media marketing.